Noisey96/chess/README.md

 This project contains a src folder and some additional files.
 The src folder has a components folder, a utilities folder, a CSS file, and a JSX file.
 Within the components folder, each JSX file with an associated CSS file is equivalent to a React component.
 Meanwhile within the utilities folder, there are two files: engines.js and functions.js.
 The engines.js file contains the three chess engines used by the application.
 The functions.js contains a single function used across all the components to safely update the Chess object.

-Lastly, this project was started with a [Create React App](https://create-react-app.dev/) template and later modified to a [Vite](https://vitejs.dev/) template.
-The chessboard comes from [react-chessboard](https://www.npmjs.com/package/react-chessboard), while the other UI elements comes from [react-bootstrap](https://react-bootstrap.github.io/).
+Lastly, this project uses a [Vite](https://vitejs.dev/) React template with [TailwindCSS](https://tailwindcss.com/) included.
+The chessboard comes from [react-chessboard](https://www.npmjs.com/package/react-chessboard), while the other UI elements comes from [daisyUI](https://daisyui.com/).

 ## How?